legessealamerie/Stephensi_Outbreak_DireDawa_ETH_For_Publication/R Code/README.md

 ### Analysis code used in the paper for table output and figures

-To generate the tables and figures, run the following
+To generate the tables and figures run the following

 ```
 Table1_Fig1B_GLMM_analysis.R